pantras/agile_software_development/README.md

 Team size is between 3 to 8 - ideally (p 36).

 Team is cross-functional and self-organized.
-Some teams incude QA, otherwise engineers test their code (p 37).
+Some teams include QA, otherwise engineers test their code (p 37).

 Team has full authority to make any decision required to meet the sprint goal.
 Team can abort a sprint if it is not given enough autonomous (p38).

-Openspace and Big Visible Charts.
+Open-space and Big Visible Charts.

 Daily scrum in scrum room (p 40).